kavia-common/network-management-5556-5683/FrontendApplication/network-management-5556-5683/README.md

 - REACT_APP_PAGINATION_PAGE_SIZE_DEFAULT
   Default page size for pagination (integer).
 Defaults to 10 if unset.

 A sample is provided in FrontendApplication/.env.example.
-Copy it to FrontendApplication/.env (or .env.development.local) and adjust values.
-The frontend uses REACT_APP_API_BASE_URL to build absolute API URLs.

 ## Backend Endpoints Expected